mikro-orm/mikro-orm/docs/docs/guide/04-advanced.md

   .select(['slug', 'title', 'description', 'author']);
 ```

-Now let's join the `Author` entity and select the author's name.
+Now let's join the `User` entity and select the author's name.
 To have a custom alias on the column, we will use `sql.ref()` helper:

 ```ts title='modules/article/article.repository.ts'
 return this.createQueryBuilder('a')